 © Submitted photo

-The Hawood Inn in Waskesiu is one of the businesses affected by the federal government’s decision to eliminate interpretive programming and weekend hours at the Visitor Centre in Prince Albert National Park.
+The Hawood Inn in Waskesiu is one of the businesses affected by the federal government’s decision to eliminate interpretive programming and weekend hours at the Visitor Centre in Prince Albert National Park during the winter season.

 The park’s Visitor Centre will henceforth be open on weekdays from 8 a.m. until 4 p.m. but will be closed on weekends, when the majority of visitors come to the park.
 Interpretive programming that provides information and activities for guests is also on the chopping block.